Troubleshoot the ASDK

 - Tenant VMs appear in a saved state.
 Once all Infrastructure VMs are running, right-click the tenant VMs and select Start to resume the VM.

-I've deleted some VMs, but still see the VHD files on disk.
-Is this behavior expected?
+I've deleted some VMs, but still see the VHD files on disk

 - When you delete a VM, VHDs aren't deleted.
 Disks are separate resources in the resource group.